GDPR Statement & Compliance

 Procura Executive Search places a high importance on information security.
-We already comply with a number of standards that focus on information data security.
+We already comply with a number of standards that focus on information data security, including Cyber Essentials.

-Procura Executive Search comply with the GDPR as a processor and controller of data.
+Procura Group comply with the GDPR as a processor and controller of data.

 If you contact us from our website (or by phone or email, or even letter) we use your details to respond, then they are deleted.
 Or, if there is a legitimate reason for retaining them (you are interested in our services) they are held securely in our system where you can opt-out at any time and/or deleted at any time on your request.

 As part of our normal business development we reach out to people who we think will find our services beneficial and to people who we think are interested in the Insights articles we produce.
 If we contact you by email, you can opt-out at any time and your data can be automatically deleted at your request.
 All the options are on every email.

 We will be as open as we can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
 If we do hold information about you, we will: